Temporary Faculty for Earth and Environmental Sciences

 Earth and Environmental Sciences are interdisciplinary, integrating principles of physics, chemistry, biology, and mathematics, as well as quantitative and critical thinking skills, to address geological and environmental issues related to the solid earth, the oceans, and the atmosphere.
 To this end, the Department's programs and courses are designed to encompass a broad spectrum of basic scientific disciplines.

-Required: M.S. in Geology or equivalent accreditation
+Education: M.S. in Geology or equivalent accreditation

-Evidence of successful teaching experience is required.
+Experience: Evidence of successful teaching experience is required.
 Ability to demonstrate a commitment to working effectively with faculty, staff, and students from diverse ethnic, cultural, and socioeconomic backgrounds.

-Preferred: Ph.D. in Geology or equivalent accreditation
+Education: Ph.D. in Geology or equivalent accreditation

 Review of applications prior to each Fall and Spring semester.
 To apply, applicants must complete an on-line application at http://jobs.fresnostate.edu and attach the following: